MiguelALF12/competitive-programming/README.md

 # competitive-programming
 ## [in process]

-Here I dispose some resolved problems of CP from various sources (Codeforces, Leetcode, etc)
+Solved problems of Competitve Programming from various sources (Codeforces, Leetcode, etc)